KNMI/adaguc-server/doc/tutorials/HARMONIE_data_for_adaguc.md

 This file can be copied to the autowms directory of Adaguc to see if everything works.

 ## Configure dataset for files
 This file can also be configured as a dataset.
 One or more of these files can be copied to the data directory HARM_N55 of this dataset.
-The parameters in the file can then be configured for visualisation in the dataset configuration file [HARM_N55.xml](data/HARMONIE/HARM_N55.xml)
+The parameters in the file can then be configured for visualisation in the dataset configuration file [HARM_N55.xml](data/HARMONIE/HARM_N55.xml).
+This file also needs a [StandardStyles_HARM_N55.xml](data/HARMONIE/StandardStyles_HARM_N55.xml) file for Adaguc
 This file only configures a few layers.
 The layers icing_index and vertical_integral_of_cloud_liquid are left out as an exercise.